sarustamyan/technolab-csharp/docs/index.md

 4. Create a repository for class projects and push to github: [https://docs.github.com/en/get-started/importing-your-projects-to-github/importing-source-code-to-github/adding-locally-hosted-code-to-github](https://docs.github.com/en/get-started/importing-your-projects-to-github/importing-source-code-to-github/adding-locally-hosted-code-to-github).
 NOTE: use the SSH instead of HTTPS for remote URL.

 ## Lesson 2 - Loops

+### In Class

+1. `while` loops
+  * Enhance the command line spinner
+  * Print all the numbers from 1 to 20
+2. `for` loops
+  * Calculate the sum of all the numbers from 1 to 100

+### Home Assignments

+**Coding**

+1. Calculate the sum of all the numbers from 1 to 100 that are a multiple of 3
+2. For the given number of iterations `n` calculate approximation of pi using the Leibniz formula: [https://en.wikipedia.org/wiki/Leibniz_formula_for_%CF%80)](https://en.wikipedia.org/wiki/Leibniz_formula_for_%CF%80). *Side quest: watch a video on Newton's formula for pi: [https://www.youtube.com/watch?v=gMlf1ELvRzc](https://www.youtube.com/watch?v=gMlf1ELvRzc) *
+3. Print `true` if the given nubmer is a prime number
+4. Calculate the sum of all the prime numbers between 2 and 100

+**Git**

+1. Fork the repository [https://github.com/sarustamyan/technolab-csharp](https://github.com/sarustamyan/technolab-scharp) (see [https://docs.github.com/en/get-started/quickstart/fork-a-repo](https://docs.github.com/en/get-started/quickstart/fork-a-repo) for help)
+2. Checkout the branch `master`
+3. Edit `docs/index.md` to add yourself to the list of participants under the section "Participants".
+4. Create a pull request with the changes ([https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork))